Garamond: Garamond Premier

 During the production of Adobe Garamond, its designer Robert Slimbach started planning for a second interpretation of Garamond after visiting the Plantin-Moretus Museum in 1988.
 He concluded that a digital revival of Garamond's work would not be definitive unless it offered optical sizes, with different fonts designed for different sizes of text.
 Unable to create such a large range of styles practically with the technology and business requirements of the 1980s, he completed the project in 2005.
 Adobe states that Garamond Premier was developed based on multiple specimens at the Plantin-Moretus Museum.

 Garamond Premier has 4 optical sizes (Regular, Caption, Subhead, and Display) and at least 4 weights (Regular, Medium, Semibold, and Bold, with an additional Light weight for Display), each with its respective italic, totalling 34 styles in the OpenType font format.
 Garamond Premier and its predecessor Adobe Garamond have the same x-heights, but they have many subtle differences in their designs.
 At the same weights and x-heights (hence font sizes), Garamond Premier is slightly darker and has tighter spacing than Adobe Garamond.
 Some other notable differences include (but are not limited to) the designs of the lowercase "t", lowercase "r", and uppercase "Q".

 It features glyph coverage for Central European, Cyrillic and Greek characters including polytonics.
 Professor Gerry Leonidas, an expert in Greek-language printing, described it in 2005 as "bar none, the most accomplished typeface you can get for complex Greek texts".
 Adobe executive Thomas Phinney characterized Garamond Premier as a "more directly authentic revival" than their earlier Garamond, which he described as "a more restrained and modernized interpretation".

 EB Garamond

-The EB Garamond (»Egenolff-Berner-Garamond«), released by Georg Duffner in 2011 under the Open Font License, is a free software implementation of Garamond.
+The EB Garamond («Egenolff-Berner-Garamond») is a free and open-source software implementation of Garamond, released by Georg Duffner in 2011 under the Open Font License.
 Duffner based the design on the 1592 Berner specimen, with italic and Greek characters based on Robert Granjon's work, as well as the addition of Cyrillic characters and OpenType features such as swash italic capitals and schoolbook alternates.
 As of 2014, it was intended to include multiple optical sizes, including fonts based on the 8 and 12 point sizes.
 It has been described as "one of the best open source fonts" by prominent typeface designer Erik Spiekermann.
 As Georg Duffner was unable to complete the bold weights for personal reasons, the project was continued by Octavio Pardo.

+Berylium

+Berylium is an implementation of Garamond designed by Ray Larabie for printed body text, with purposely jagged edges.
+Larabie released Berylium into the public domain in 2024.

+WT Garamono

+Garamono, a monospaced interpretation of Garamond designed by Ishar Hawkins, was released on WiseType in 2025.
+It draws its inspiration from the 1592 Berner specimen.